sohams-MASS/EBAnalysisSky-Scott-2022/README.md

 ```

 2. ViolinPlotter.m operates on text files generated from GeneralDay to plot ViolinPlots - based on  2016, Bastian Bechtold Violin.m code.
+Violin Plotter Generates violin plots of data of both circularity and diameter of EBs.

+Relevant Helper Functions Violin.m and violinplot.m (Citation: Bechtold, Bastian, 2016. https://github.com/bastibe/Violinplot-Matlab, DOI: 10.5281/zenodo.4559847)

+3. Extraneous and Development Scripts contain scripts that were used during development of above code.
+It is not recommended to use these scripts, but placed here for full clarity and development.

-If you find any of the code useful, please cite the relevant paper Ho et.
-Al.
+If you want to cite this repository, please cite the relevant paper.